BND Hamburger Icon

 3. Control your environment.

-Pelgrin said it’s imperative that companies don’t give all their employees total access to their network and data.
-He said employees shouldn’t have access to higher levels of administration than they need, and shouldn’t be allowed to download anything they want from anywhere they want.
+Businesses must control employees’ access to the company’s network and data.
+Pelgrin said employees shouldn’t have access to higher levels of administration than they need and shouldn’t be allowed to download applications or programs without authorization.

-“Most of your employees should not have complete administrative access to their machines,” Pelgrin added.
+“Most of your employees should not have complete administrative access to their machines,” Pelgrin said.
 “That administrative access should be limited to very few trusted individuals.”

-Businesses want to ensure the vendors they are working with also have stringent levels of security.
-Pelgrin said it is critical to have documentation from the organizations you outsource parts of your business to on exactly what security measures they have in place.
-“It needs to meet the standards of what you would employ internally.”
+Businesses must ensure their vendors have stringent security standards.
+Pelgrin advised asking all vendors and outsourcing partners for documentation that outlines precisely what security measures they have in place.
+“It needs to meet the standards of what you would employ internally,” Pelgrin said.

 5. Monitor your environment.